United States Capitol: Major events

-The Capitol, as well as the grounds of Capitol Hill, have played host to major events, including presidential inaugurations held every four years.
+The Capitol and the grounds of Capitol Hill have played host to major events, including presidential inaugurations, which are held every four years.
 During an inauguration, the front of the Capitol is outfitted with a platform and a grand staircase.
 Annual events at the Capitol include Independence Day celebrations, and the National Memorial Day Concert.

 The general public has paid respect to a number of individuals lying in state at the Capitol, including numerous former presidents, senators, and other officials.
 Other Americans lying in honor include Officers Jacob Chestnut and John Gibson, the two officers killed in the 1998 shooting incident.
 Chestnut was the first African American ever to lie in honor in the Capitol.
 The public also paid respect to Rosa Parks, an icon of the civil rights movement, at the Capitol in 2005.
 She was the first woman and second African American to lie in honor in the Capitol.
 In February 2018, the evangelical Rev. Billy Graham became the fourth private citizen to lie in honor in the Rotunda.

 On September 24, 2015, Pope Francis gave a joint address to Congress, the first Pope to do so.

 Security

-The U.S. Capitol is believed to have been the intended target of United Airlines Flight 93, one of the four planes that were hijacked on September 11, 2001.
+The U.S. Capitol is believed to have been the intended target of United Airlines Flight 93, one of the four planes that were hijacked in the September 11 attacks.
 The plane crashed near Shanksville, Pennsylvania after passengers tried to regain control of the plane from the hijackers.

 Since the September 11 attacks, the roads and grounds around the Capitol have undergone dramatic changes.
 The United States Capitol Police have also installed checkpoints to inspect vehicles at specific locations around Capitol Hill, and have closed a section of one street indefinitely.
 The level of screening employed varies.
 On the main east–west thoroughfares of Constitution and Independence Avenues, barricades are implanted in the roads that can be raised in the event of an emergency.
 Trucks larger than pickups are interdicted by the Capitol Police and are instructed to use other routes.
 On the checkpoints at the shorter cross streets, the barriers are typically kept in a permanent "emergency" position, and only vehicles with special permits are allowed to pass.
 All Capitol visitors are screened by a magnetometer, and all items that visitors may bring inside the building are screened by an x-ray device.
 In both chambers, gas masks are located underneath the chairs in each chamber for members to use in case of emergency.
 Structures ranging from scores of Jersey barriers to hundreds of ornamental bollards have been erected to obstruct the path of any vehicles that might stray from the designated roadways.

 After the January 6 United States Capitol attack, security increased again.
 Additional security fences were installed around the perimeter, and National Guard troops were deployed to bolster security.